 \subsection{Nodal lines with $\pi$ Berry phase}

 We study nodal lines in 3D spinless systems protected by the quantized $\pi$ Berry phase.
-For this purpose we need to consider one conduction band and one valence band, and a two-band Hamiltonian is written as
+For this purpose, we need to consider one conduction and one valence bands, and a two-band Hamiltonian is written as